Meet Kelli Hendrickson, STEM PhD

 “There is an art to creating how we want to work and live rather than just summoning up the discipline to get stuff done.”Kelli Hendrickson

-Curious about how a Career Coach can support you to navigate the system without sacrificing success or satisfaction as a STEM PhD working in higher education?
+Curious about how a Career Coach can support you to navigate the system without sacrificing success or satisfaction as a STEM PhD?

 Let’s chat!
 Book your complimentary, no-pressure 30+ minute session today.

 Dr. Kelli Hendrickson lives in North Carolina, USA.
-She delivers her Career Coaching services for Women in STEM locally or anywhere online.
+She delivers her Career and Leadership Coaching services for Women in STEM locally or anywhere online.
 Time zone EST/EDT.